 We thought we'd get into the spirit of London Fashion Week and give you a few tips that could help you out.

-But sadly there are times when your parents aren't always around to help, so it's time to learn a few tricks of the trade yourself!
+There are times when your parents aren't always around to help, so it's time to learn a few tricks of the trade yourself!

 - No time to try on?

 Check if a pair of jeans fits by wrapping the waistline around your neck.
 If it meets without overlap, congratulations you have a pair of fitting jeans!
 This guy didn't get the memo...